BHM-Bob/BA_PY/README.md

 ![Read the Docs](https://img.shields.io/readthedocs/ba-py) ![GitHub](https://img.shields.io/github/license/BHM-Bob/BA_PY)

-mbapy contains some helpful python scripts, which aims at goal of *Basic for All in Python*.
+mbapy is a Python package that includes a collection of useful Python scripts as sub-modules, and it's goal is *Basic for All in Python*.
-Mainly contains sci-plot, stats, web-crawler, sci-paper utils and deeplearing-torch.
+mbapy primarily focus on areas such as sci-plot, stats, web-crawler, sci-paper utilities, and deep learning with pytorch.

 ## get start